RD-RX805 / RD-RX815 / RD-RX817 Di2 Rear Derailleur installation guide

-- Shift the rear derailleur to the largest sprocket.
+- Shift the rear derailleur to the largest sprocket (easiest gear).

 - Now use a size 2 hex wrench to tighten the low side stopper bolt until it just touches the low side stopper.
 This is the bolt with an L next to it.

 Confused?
 This image should clarify things a bit: If not, just leave a comment or send me a message

 To check whether your limit setting is correct, shift the rear derailleur down three gears and then back to the largest sprocket again.
 It should shift to the easiest gear just fine.

 Now we’ll set the high or top side stopper bolt.